SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova

-During the very early $\gtrsim$ 2-day plateau-phase both the $g-r$ colors (shown in the upper panel of \autoref{fig:lc:color:evo}) and the $r-i$ colors (shown in \autoref{fig:lc:color:evo}, lower panel) are more blue than for any of the comparison objects.
-The $g-r$ color stays constant during this phase showing no bump unlike all comparison objects.
-Afterwards the $g-r$ color of \supernova{2019odp} evolves to a more red color, but this evolution happens later and is slower than in the comparison objects.
-It gets redder until it meets the color lightcurve of iPTF13bvn at around 25 days post-peak and afterwards follows the same evolution.
-The $r-i$ color shows an early time valley around 10 days before peak, which is unseen or much weaker in the comparison objects before becoming redder again and joining the evolution of the other supernovae (which mostly stay constant after 40 days post-peak).
+During the very early $\gtrsim$ 2-day plateau-phase, both the $g-r$ colours (shown in the upper panel of Fig. \ref{fig:lc:color:evo}) and the $r-i$ colours (shown in Fig. \ref{fig:lc:color:evo}, lower panel) are bluer than for any of the comparison objects.
+The $g-r$ colour stays constant during this phase, showing no bump, unlike all of the comparison objects.
+Afterwards, the $g-r$ colour of \supernova{2019odp} evolves to a redder colour, but this evolution happens later and is slower than in the comparison objects.
+It gets redder until it meets the colour light curve of iPTF13bvn at around 25 days post-peak and afterwards follows the same evolution.
+The $r-i$ colour shows an early time valley around 10 days before peak, which is unseen or much weaker in the comparison objects before becoming redder again and joining the evolution of the other supernovae (which mostly stay constant after 40 days post-peak).

-The initial $U-r$ color evolution of \supernova{2019odp} matches that of iPTF13bvn.
-However at around $-5$ days for iPTF13bvn, the $U-r$ color quickly starts to get redder, while \supernova{2019odp} only starts getting redder after the peak.
-Due to the limited $U$-band observations the exact infliction point is not known.
-One interesting observation is that while \supernova{2019odp} has bluer colors in all other color indices this is not true in the $U-r$ color, where \supernova{2008D} starts almost 1 magnitude bluer and monotonically gets redder.
+The initial $U-r$ colour evolution of \supernova{2019odp} matches that of iPTF13bvn.
+However, at around $-5$ days for iPTF13bvn, the $U-r$ colour quickly starts to get redder, while \supernova{2019odp} only starts getting redder after the peak.
+Due to the limited $U$-band observations, the exact inflection point is not known.
+One interesting observation is that while \supernova{2019odp} has bluer colours in all other colour indices, this is not true in the $U-r$ colour, where \supernova{2008D} starts almost 1 magnitude bluer and monotonically gets redder.

-\subsection{Blackbody Evolution}
+\subsection{Blackbody evolution}

-We estimate blackbody parameters using the interpolated photometry datasets for all supernovae in the comparison sample (\autoref{sec:obs:interpolated}).
-We use the $gri$ bands when available and the closest matches in wavelength if not.
-The detailed description and validation of the method can be found in \autoref{appendix:bbfit}.
-The time-evolution of the photospheric temperature and radius is shown in \autoref{fig:evo:bb:comparison}.
+We can estimate blackbody parameters using the interpolated photometry datasets for all supernovae in the comparison sample (Sect. \ref{sec:obs:interpolated}).
+We used the $gri$ bands when they were available and the closest matches in wavelength if they were not.
+The detailed description of the method can be found in \autoref{appendix:bbfit}.
+Whereas the emission from these supernovae is not really a blackbody (see the spectral sequences in Fig. \ref{fig:specs:seq:breakout} and Fig. \ref{fig:specs:seq:photospheric}), the derived blackbody parameters are suitable mainly for a rough qualitative comparison between the objects.
+The time evolution of the photospheric temperature and radius is shown in Fig. \ref{fig:evo:bb:comparison}.